heidirogers/NonparametricStats-GradProject/README.md

 The small data set calls for nonparametrics methods including permutation tests and simulation.
 This project was completed in four steps, each building upon each other, and noted by check-in number.

+The final paper pdf contains the final narrative giving background, methods, and a final conclusion along with supporting graphics.

 ### Check-in 1:
 Creating a function that identifies the "mean" matrix of an array of matrices, and a funcion that identifies the average misorientation angle among the same array of matrices.